Identity vs Confusion: Psychosocial Stage 5

 What Happens During the Identity vs. Confusion Stage

 This stage of psychosocial development follows the industry vs. inferiority stage.
 At this age, children have begun to compare themselves to other children.
 They know that there are consequences that come with good performance and bad performance.
 Between the ages of 12-18, adolescents begin to grasp that they will have to perform on a much larger scale than they are used to in school.
-Parents, teachers, and the society that they live in have placed expectations on the child that go beyond school.
+Parents, teachers, and the society they live in have placed expectations on children beyond school.
 These expectations influence the teen’s overall identity.

 Does the teenager think they can live up to these expectations?
 Do they want to?
 What do they even want to do?
 Who do they want to be?

-These are big questions – no wonder an identity crisis may occur during this stage!
+These are big questions - no wonder an identity crisis may occur during this stage!
 As the adolescent continues to explore their identity, they may find that everything is cohesive and there are no struggles against society, a parent’s expectations, or their own questioning mind.
 If there is cohesion, the teen will complete the stage with the basic virtue of fidelity.
-(Fidelity is faithfulness to a relationship, but also faithfulness to an identity, set of values, or cause.)
+(Fidelity is faithfulness to a relationship and an identity, set of values, or cause.)

 What is Role Confusion?

-But many teens find themselves struggling during this period.
+However, many teens find themselves struggling during this period.
 Their parents want them to be one thing, but they want to be another.
-Society expects them to be one thing, but the adolescent doesn’t think they can meet those expectations.
-When this struggle sets in, the teen may feel confused or even rebel.
+Society expects them to be one thing, but adolescents don’t think they can meet those expectations.
+The teen may feel confused or even rebel when this struggle sets in.
 Holding onto any identity, even one that is negative, might seem like the best solution.

 Examples of Role Confusion